janpetzold/az305-learning/README.md

 | **Enable routing based on URI**    | Supported           | Supported      | Not supported   | Not supported          | Supported  |
 | **Supports Rate Limiting**         | Supported           | Supported      | Not supported   | Not supported          | Supported  |

-Azure has Public (Public IP, uses NAT to balance between VMs) and Internal (routing in VNet, enhances security, may haelp to optimize routing) Load Balancers.
+Azure has Public (Public IP, uses NAT to balance between VMs) and Internal (routing in VNet, enhances security, may help to optimize routing) Load Balancers.

 Azure DDoS Protection provides countermeasures against the most sophisticated DDoS threats.
 The service provides enhanced DDoS mitigation capabilities for your application and resources deployed in your virtual networks.

 Azure Private Link enables you to access Azure PaaS services (such as Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.
-Traffic between your virtual network and the service travels the Microsoft backbone network.
-Exposing your service to the public internet is no longer necessary.
+Traffic between your virtual network and the service remains in the Microsoft backbone network (no internet).
 Private Link is accessible from other Azure tenants and also (with isolation) from the public internet.
+Focus is securing the network path, not authentication/authorization.

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 Azure Firewall can filter HTTP(S) traffic from Azure to on-premises and outbound to the internet.